rishabhagr97/Knowledge/Nmap.md

 # Resoning
 For more detailing we can use --reason that will specify why the post is open.
 And, for further detailing we can use -vv or for more -d or -dd.

+# Service Detection
+Adding -sV to your Nmap command will collect and determine service and version information for the open ports.
+You can control the intensity with --version-intensity LEVEL where the level ranges between 0, the lightest, and 9, the most complete. -sV --version-light has an intensity of 2, while -sV --version-all has an intensity of 9.

+It is important to note that using -sV will force Nmap to proceed with the TCP 3-way handshake and establish the connection.
+The connection establishment is necessary because Nmap cannot discover the version without establishing a connection fully and communicating with the listening service.
+In other words, stealth SYN scan -sS is not possible when -sV option is chosen.

+# NSE Scripts
+You can choose to run the scripts in the default category using --script=default or simply adding -sC.
+In addition to default,

+auth            Authentication related scripts broadcast       Discover hosts by sending broadcast messages brute           Performs brute-force password auditing against logins default         Default scripts, same as -sC discovery       Retrieve accessible information, such as database tables and DNS names dos             Detects servers vulnerable to Denial of Service (DoS) exploit         Attempts to exploit various vulnerable services external        Checks using a third-party service, such as Geoplugin and Virustotal fuzzer          Launch fuzzing attacks intrusive       Intrusive scripts such as brute-force attacks and exploitation malware         Scans for backdoors safe            Safe scripts that won’t crash the target version         Retrieve service versions vuln            Checks for vulnerabilities or exploit vulnerable services

+You can also specify the script by name using --script "SCRIPT-NAME" or a pattern such as --script "ftp*", which would include ftp-brute.
+If you are unsure what a script does, you can open the script file with a text reader.